Skip to main content

 • Toradol (ketorolac) tablets should not be used in children, and should not be used for minor or chronic pain.

 • The maximum daily dose of Toradol (ketorolac) is 40 mg.
-Increasing the dose above 40 mg per day will not improve pain relief, but will increase the chance of serious side effects.
+Increasing the dose above 40 mg per day will not improve pain relief, but will increase the potential risks of serious side effects.

 • Toradol (ketorolac) can cause serious GI problems, including peptic ulcers, bleeding, or perforation of the stomach or intestines, which could be fatal.
 Any of these events can occur without warning.
 Toradol (ketorolac) is contraindicated (should not be used) in patients with active peptic ulcer disease, patients with recent GI bleeds, and patients with a history of ulcer disease or GI bleeds.
 Elderly patients are at greater risk for GI events.